info @ sarabachour . com

 Jack and Sophie

-In the sculpture, the conversation takes the form of a pole protruding from Sophie’s mouth, which holds the object of our discussion: a costume based on Jack Dawson’s outfit in the movie Titanic.
+In the sculpture, the conversation takes the form of a pole protruding from Sophie’s mouth, which holds the object of discussion: a costume based on Jack Dawson’s outfit in the movie Titanic.

 Hey you, you’re finally awake